Cyberwarfare tactics may not involve tanks and bombs, but they often go hand-in-hand with real combat.

 “Hands down, our focus needs to be on anything that disrupts our own critical infrastructure and supply chains,” he said.
 “You can think about this from a military perspective, but it also applies to us from a day-to-day business operations perspective.”

-Cabrera emphasized that the U.S. financial sector is more mature than other sectors but given how tenuous the economy is in 2022 – inflation, a looming recession, supply chain slowdowns – a successful cyberattack would have a massive impact.
-He recommends that organizations, regardless of size, follow the “Shields Up” guidelines issued by Cybersecurity and Infrastructure Security Agency (CISA) to prepare for cyber incidents amid potentially malicious activity against the US.
+Cabrera emphasised that the U.S. financial sector is more mature than other sectors but given how tenuous the economy is in 2022 – inflation, a looming recession, supply chain slowdowns – a successful cyberattack would have a massive impact.
+He recommends that organisations, regardless of size, follow the “Shields Up” guidelines issued by Cybersecurity and Infrastructure Security Agency (CISA) to prepare for cyber incidents amid potentially malicious activity against the US.

 Managing risk in times of cyberwar

 With cyberwarfare tactics becoming another layer of risk to deal with, it’s even more critical for organisations to stay resilient in the face of global events.
 Here are five security best practices organisations can start to implement now.

 - Patches and Updates.
 Ensure your security systems are updated with the latest critical patches and versions.

 - Leverage multi-factor authentication.
 Make sure you’ve configured your security solutions according to best practices from the vendor, including widespread use of multi-factor authentication (MFA).